jci-metasys/tutorial-csharp/lesson1/README.md

 # Lesson 1

 In this lesson we show you how to login and get an access token.
+Then we'll use that token to retrieve a page of alarms and print the first one.

 Dependencies: